somoscuatro/docker-wordpress-local/README.md

 For example, to install Composer dependencies for the WordPress theme [sc-starter-theme](https://github.com/somoscuatro/sc-starter-theme), run:

-`docker-compose run --rm wp composer install --working-dir=wp-content/themes/sc-starter-theme`
+`docker-compose exec wp composer install --working-dir=wp-content/themes/sc-starter-theme`

 ## How to Use Package Managers